jrlvarghese/HomeTankControl/README.md

 Triac: Any triac that can handle 10A or more can be used.
 Connected to arduino pin 9.

 Buzzer: Makes beep only when the motor is off.
 Connected to arduino pin 12.

+Program uploaded to board on 9 - August - 2018
+Triac used is BTA 12